 Potatoes are safe to eat, even after they've sprouted, so long as they are still firm to the touch and they don't look too wrinkly and shriveled.
 Most of the nutrients are still intact in a firm, sprouted potato.
 Simply remove the sprouts from a firm potato and continue on with your recipe.
 There's no need to change your dinner plans.

 As a potato sprouts, it converts starch to sugar to feed the new potato plant that will grow from the erupting sprouts.
 At the beginning of this process, you may find soft spots around what used to be the eyes and are now the sprouts.
-Just remove the sprouts, and any soft spots, and your potato should be fine to use.
+Just remove the sprouts (and any soft spots) and your potato should be fine to use.

-Solanine and other glycoalkaloids are present in potato plants, and in the eyes and the sprout growth of a potato tuber.
-Both are toxic to humans and can lead to a headache, vomiting and other digestive symptoms.
+Solanine and other glycoalkaloids are present in potato plants and in the eyes and the sprout growth of a potato tuber.
+Both are toxic to humans and can lead to a headache, vomiting, and other digestive symptoms.
 It is why you want to remove the sprouts and eyes before you eat the potato.
 Solanine is concentrated in the eyes, sprouts, and skin, but not the rest of the potato.
+If your potato has green skin, be sure to remove the skins before you eat it.
 So long as you remove these, you're unlikely to feel its effects.

-But don't let this warning scare you off potatoes: you'd have to eat a lot of sprouts and green skins to make yourself sick.
+Don't let this warning scare you off potatoes: you'd have to eat a lot of sprouts and green skins to make yourself sick.

 How to Prevent Sprouting